Irreversible dynamics on Poisson manifolds: Irreversible energy-preserving mechanics

 where $a$ is a skew-symmetric contravariant $(2,0)$-tensor.
 For $\pi_\epsilon$ to generate a Poisson bracket, it must be bilinear, skew-symmetric and satisfy the Schouten-Nijenhuis equation \eqref{eq:schoutennijenhuis}.
 Bilinearity and skew-symmetry follow directly by construction.
 To satisfy the Schouten-Nijenhuis equation, we compute

 Since $\pi$ is associated with a Poisson bracket, $[\pi,\pi]=0$.
-Demanding that the above equation holds for any perturbation to quadratic order, we obtain the following constraints on $a$
+We thus obtain the following constraints on $a$

-The second constraint implies that $a$ is itself a Poisson bivector, meaning that $a\otimes a$ is itself a suitable candidate for generating the symmetric bracket associated with irreversible dynamics.
 The first constraint implies that $a$ is a Poisson 2-cocycle in the Lichnerowicz-Poisson cohomology defined by $\pi$.
 This means that $a$ lies in the kernel of the Poisson differential $d_{\pi}=[\pi,\,\cdot\,]$, defined using the Schouten-Nijenhuis bracket acting on the graded space $\mathfrak{X}^\bullet (M)$ of multivector fields.

-Systems admitting two different Hamiltonian formulations are relatively common.
-In the theory of integrable systems, one encounters bi-Hamiltonian systems, which are Hamiltonian systems whose dynamics can be described by two Poisson structures $\pi_1,\pi_2$ that are not diffeomorphisms of one another, but are compatible in the sense that $[\pi_1,\pi_2]=0$.
-This is the core of the Lenard-Magri scheme which is often employed to prove that a dynamical system is completely integrable, \cite{magri1978simple, lenard1979recursion}.
-The compatibility means that each Poisson bivector is a 2-cocycle with respect to the Lichnerowicz-Poisson differential defined by the other: that is, $\pi_2\in Z^2_{\pi_1}$ and $\pi_1\in Z^2_{\pi_2}$.
+The second constraint implies that $a$ is itself a Poisson bivector.

+It is not necessary for the present construction that the condition $[a,a]=0$ holds, i.e., $a\otimes a$ is a suitable candidate for generating the symmetric bracket associated with irreversible dynamics whenever the condition $d_\pi(a) = [\pi, a]=0$ is holds, with $a$ being a Poisson 2-cocycle that is not a 2-coboundary.
+To understand why a 2-coboundary fails to generate physically meaningful dissipation, let $X \in \mathfrak{X}(M)$ be a vector field on the Poisson manifold.
+The associated 2-coboundary $a$ in the Lichnerowicz-Poisson complex is given by the negative Lie derivative, $a = - \mathcal{L}_X \pi$.
+We evaluate this coboundary on the gradients of the entropy $S$ and the Hamiltonian $H$.
+Using the Leibniz rule for the Lie derivative, we obtain

+The entropy $S$ is a Casimir, so we have $\{S, H\} = 0$ and $\{S, X(H)\} = 0$ and the expression simplifies to $a(dS, dH) = -\{X(S), H\}$.
+The resulting entropy production in our framework would be $((S, S)) = \{X(S), H\}^2$.
+Mathematically, it is possible for this term to be positive, e.g., if one chooses a vector field $X$ that is everywhere transverse to the symplectic leaves.
+However, the entropy $S$ is not an independent generator of motion, since only $X(S)$ plays a role in the dissipative dynamics.
+The bracket $\{X(S), H\} = X_H(X(S))$ represents the rate of change of the function $X(S)$ strictly along the conservative Hamiltonian vector field $X_H$.
+Since the supposed dissipation is entirely slaved to the reversible dynamics, the entropy $S$ fails to act as an independent generator of motion.
+Indeed, if the conservative flow halts, i.e., when $X_H = 0$, the entropy production identically vanishes.

+From a geometric point of view, a symmetric bracket built from a 2-coboundary represents a continuously shifting coordinate gauge rather than true irreversible relaxation.
+The symplectic leaves are simply being dragged along the flow of $X$, creating a coordinate artifact rather than true thermodynamic relaxation.
+Hence, constructing a physically meaningful symmetric bracket that drives true irreversible relaxation requires a nontrivial 2-cocycle.
+Thus, the quotient space

+is exactly the space of bivectors that admit genuine entropy production.
+A natural choice for a bivector with the required properties is therefore an element of the second Lichnerowicz-Poisson cohomology of the Poisson structure $\pi$.
+We provide an example of a construction using a 2-cocycle that does not satisfy the Schouten-Nijenhuis equation in Section \ref{sec:irreversiblese2}.